rails/spring/README.md

 If we edit any of the application files, or test files, the change will be picked up on the next run, without having the background process having to be restarted.
-This is because spring makes use of Rails' class reloading, just like when you make changes in development and see them when you reload your browser.
+This works even if you e.g. referenced your `Post` model in an initializer and then edited it.

 If we edit any of the preloaded files, the application needs to restart automatically.
 Note that the application process id is 8698 above.
 Let's